 There is potential for minor, temporary visual impacts to the local landscape during the construction phase as a result of littering or obstructed views due to vehicles and machinery.
-However, proposed works will be restricted to like-for-like resurfacing of the A828 carriageway and will be carried out over five days on a rolling programme and land use will not change as a result of the works.
-Furthermore, the scheme does not lie within an area of land designated as an NSA or NP.
-In addition, the following mitigation measures will be put in place during works:
+However, proposed works will be restricted to like-for-like resurfacing of the A828 carriageway and will be carried out over 5 nights on a rolling programme, and land use will not change as a result of the works.
+Therefore, the works will not create any significant change to the local landscape, no significant impacts to the NSA are expected and no consultations are required.
+In addition, the following mitigation measures will be put in place during works :